Sport in the heat

 Sensitize children

-Explain to your child how to listen to his body himself.
-As soon as dizziness or discomfort occurs, stop immediately and take a break.
+Explain to your child how they can listen to their own body.
+As soon as they feel dizzy or unwell, stop immediately and take a break.

 -